 The race village is your and our home that moves with us for the duration of the race.
-The dimension is more or less the size of one soccer fields, and it is supplied with electricity, bathrooms with showers, and Wi-Fi.
-The host villages allow us schools, gyms, and other buildings and therefore sleeping will be indoor and no tents are needed.
+The dimension is more or less the size of one soccer fields, and it is supplied with electricity, and bathrooms with showers.
+The host villages allow us to use their schools, gyms, and other buildings and therefore sleeping will be indoor and no tents are needed.

 Can I invite my fiancé, family, dog, etc.… to the Race Village?